helmutkn/Targeting-Lucid-Dreaming/README.md

   - [X] for epoch
 - [ ] bugfixes
   - [ ] when terminating the program gets stuck. probably has to do with threads
   - [ ] the window opened with show_signal can crashes the app when moved or resized incorrectly
+- [ ] record a night and the scoring.
+Let this recording score by the HDScorer and compare.
 ## requirements
 - python 3.6